About Dawes County

 Property & Public Records

-The Dawes County Register of Deeds office, located in the Dawes County Courthouse at 451 Main Street, Chadron, NE 69337, maintains all land and property records for the county.
-The office can be reached at (308) 432-0100 and is responsible for recording deeds, mortgages, liens, releases, easements, plat maps, military discharge papers (DD-214s), and other documents affecting real property.
+Dawes County Register of Deeds office, located in Dawes County Courthouse at 451 Main Street, Chadron, NE 69337, maintains all land and property records for Dawes County.
+The office can be reached through the office is responsible for recording deeds, mortgages, liens, releases, easements, plat maps, military discharge papers (DD-214s), and other documents affecting real property.
 Under Nebraska law, specifically Nebraska Revised Statute §23-1205, the Register of Deeds must record instruments presented for filing that meet statutory requirements.

-- The office maintains grantor-grantee indexes dating back to the county's formation in 1885, allowing researchers to trace property ownership chains.
+- The office maintains grantor-grantee indexes dating back to Dawes County's formation in 1885, allowing researchers to trace property ownership chains.

 - Nebraska does not charge transfer taxes on real estate conveyances, simplifying the recording process.

-While Dawes County does not currently offer a comprehensive free online property records search, certain index information may be available through the county website, and interested parties are encouraged to contact the Register of Deeds office directly.
-The Dawes County Assessor's office, also located in the courthouse, maintains property tax assessment records, parcel maps, and agricultural land valuations.
-Property tax information can be obtained by contacting the Assessor's office at (308) 432-0100.
+While Dawes County does not currently offer a full free online property records search, certain index information may be available through Dawes County website, and interested parties are encouraged to contact the Register of Deeds office directly.
+Dawes County Assessor's office, also located in the courthouse, maintains property tax assessment records, parcel maps, and agricultural land valuations.
+Property tax information can be obtained by contacting the Assessor's office for Certified copies of recorded documents are available for $1.00 for the first page and $0.50 for each additional page, plus applicable search fees.

 Vital Records